quarkymatter/solar_pi/README.md

 # University of Utah Solar Charge Controller Data Repository

 This repository collects data from solar charge controllers and provides a script for retrieving and processing the data.
-The basis of this repository is the `solarshed.py` script.
+The basis of this repository is the `solarshed.py` script (https://github.com/corbinbs/solarshed).

 ## Introduction